Gearonix/grnx-utils/packages/local-storage/README.md

 ## Features:
 - Automatic parsing if the value is in JSON format
-- Automatic JSON.stringify if you want to set the object to localStorage
+- Automatic JSON.stringify if you want to set non-primitive type to localStorage
-- `Next.js` support (check if `window !== 'undefined'`)
+- `Next.js` support (check if `typeof window !== 'undefined'`)
 - Ability to add a prefix to keys (useful if you have several applications on the same domain.
-For example, turns `'AUTH_TOKEN'` into `'myapp__AUTH_TOKEN'`)
+For example, turns `AUTH_TOKEN` into `myapp__AUTH_TOKEN`)
-- Ability to disable setting new values if necessary.
+- Ability to disable setting new values if necessary
 - LocalStorage key typing (with typescript)

 ## Installation